eafit-apolo/apolo-users/docs/source/software/applications/trinity/trinity-2.8.5/index.rst

         $ tar xfz ParaFly-0.1.0.tar.gz
         $ cd ParaFly-0.1.0

-    Now, lets tweak one last thing:
+    Now, lets configure one last thing:

     .. code-block:: bash

         $ emacs -nw configure
-        $ echo "hit Ctrl + S to search the word openmp"

-    After you have located the openmp flags, you should see something like this:
+    Starting line 3125 inside ``configure``, you should see something like this:

     .. code-block:: bash